lipis/flag-icons/README.md

 Run the `npm install` to install the dependencies after cloning the project and you'll be able to:

-To watch for changes and live reloed if served
+To watch for changes and live reload if served

     $ grunt